 These decisions are taken by the promoter of the company.

-Thus, shares are company’s securities which are held by the people.
+Thus, shares are the company’s securities that are held by the people.
 These people who have purchased the shares or have subscribed to the shares are known as the shareholders.

 |Table of Contents|